 Sandy Baird, M.B.A.

 Sandy Baird, M.B.A, has over 30 years of hands-on dental practice management experience and more than 10 years of coaching.
-She is the owner of Baird Dental Business Concepts, L.L.C. a company which focuses on maximizing you and your practice’s potential.
+She is the owner of Baird Dental Business Concepts, L.L.C,. a company that focuses on maximizing you and your practice’s potential.
 She is also a passionate speaker.
-Contact her at: firstname.lastname@example.org; www.bairdconcepts.com; 877.511.4759
+Contact her at: email@example.com; www.bairdconcepts.com; 877.511.4759